Ank4n/Popular-Movies/README.md

 - Ability to launch trailer on youtube or browser
 - Ability to mark a movie as favourite persisting the movie details using SQLite database
 - Uses Content Provider to populate favourite movies
-- Ability to share trailer url using ShareActionProvider library
+- Ability to share trailer url to other apps
-- Tablet UI used Master Detail layout
+- Tablet UI uses Master Detail layout

 ###Libraries used
 - Retrofit